dentarg/auth0-blog/_posts/2017-10-17-sqlalchemy-orm-tutorial-for-python-developers.markdown

 SQLAlchemy supports four types of relationship between classes: [One To Many](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#one-to-many), [Many To One](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#many-to-one), [One To One](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#one-to-one), and [Many To Many](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#many-to-many).

-The first type, *One To Many*, is used to mark that an instance of a class can be associated to many instances of another class.
-For example, on a blog engine, an instance of the `Article` class could be associated to many instances of the `Comment` class.
+The first type, *One To Many*, is used to mark that an instance of a class can be associated with many instances of another class.
+For example, on a blog engine, an instance of the `Article` class could be associated with many instances of the `Comment` class.
 In this case, we would map the mentioned classes and its relation as follows:

 ```python
 class Article(Base):